 From 2006 to 2013 Ashley was a founding director of the ROADS Foundation, a not-for-profit organisation tasked with building capacity in the road construction and maintenance industry through the development of underprivileged youths in regional Western Australia.

-Lily North- Executive Assistant, Halikos Group & AIOP NT President
+Lily North- Executive Services Manager, Halikos Group & AIOP NT President